Serving a large bowl of freshly-grilled mussels with a side of freshly-grilled crusty bread is a real show stopper.

 Hungry Now?
 Jump straight to my grilled mussels recipe.

 Are You Wondering How Many Mussels Per Person You Need?

-If you’re planning 1 or 2 other appetizers before dinner, about 1/4 pound of mussels per person, that’s 4-6 medium mussels. if you are only having mussels as the appetizer aim for around 12 mussels per guest with two thick slices of crusty bread.
+If you’re planning 1 or 2 other appetizers before dinner, you need about 1/4 pound of mussels per person, that’s 4-6 medium mussels.
+If you are only having mussels as the appetizer aim for around 12 mussels per guest with two thick slices of crusty bread.